itzsash/CPU-DESIGN-8-BIT/README.md

 ## Contributing

-Feel free to open issues, suggest improvements, or contribute to the code.
+Feel free to open issues, suggest improvements, or contribute to the design.
 Your feedback and contributions are welcome!